 HOW IS WNV TRANSMITTED?

 Most people become infected with West Nile virus (WNV) from the bite of an infected mosquito.
-Mosquitoes pick up the virus when they feed on infected birds and these infected mosquitoes can then spread the virus to humans and other animals.
+Mosquitoes pick up the virus when they feed on infected birds and these infected mosquitoes can then spread the virus to humans and other animal species.

 In a very small number of cases, WNV is caused by blood transfusions, organ transplants and from mother to baby during pregnancy, delivery or breastfeeding.

 WHAT TYPE OF MOSQUITOES TRANSMIT WEST NILE VIRUS?